 Using the Lion’s Den

-The Lion’s Den is often used for one-on-one teaching by our Hospital School and for therapy sessions by Recreational Therapy and Child Life.
+The Lion’s Den is for patients on the fifth floor of the hospital.
+It is often used for one-on-one teaching by our Hospital School and for therapy sessions by Recreational Therapy and Child Life.
 If you’d like to use the Lion’s Den, please ask your nursing staff for assistance.